 During the annual 8-week summer session, formal courses are offered which emphasize field investigations of the rich flora and fauna of the diverse aquatic and terrestrial habitats found at or near the Station.
 Faculty from UM and other universities throughout the United States and Canada teach the field-oriented courses of the summer program.
 The formal courses each carry three to five semester credits for either advanced undergraduate or graduate academic programs.

 Biological Station courses can also substitute for major program requirements in the Division of Biological Sciences and Wildlife Biology.
 Credits are transferable to most universities in the United States and Canada.
-Students must have completed introductory courses in biology, ecology and chemistry before enrolling in courses of the program.
+Students must have completed introductory courses in biology, mathematics, ecology, and chemistry before enrolling in courses of the program.

 Biological Station courses are offered for two or four-weeks during the eight-week session.